Skip to main content

 GooseWorks MCP server

 GooseWorks ships an MCP server that you can plug into any MCP-aware coding agent (Claude Code, Cursor, etc.).
-It gives your coding agent direct tool access to three parts of your GooseWorks account: your files, your chat history, and your automations.
+It gives your coding agent direct tool access to your GooseWorks account: your files, your chat history, your automations, and the full Ad Remixer (brands, templates, and remix batches).

 MCP vs CLI.
 The GooseWorks MCP and the GooseWorks CLI are two different things with different uses:

-• The MCP gives your coding agent tools for your files, chat history, and automations.
-It does not include the skill catalog.
+• The MCP gives your coding agent tools for your files, chat history, automations, and the Ad Remixer.
+It also exposes the GooseWorks skill catalog on demand through search_skills and fetch_skill, including the goose-ads and goose-video entry recipes.
+It does not install skill files on your machine.

-You can install one or both. npx gooseworks install --mcp (or --all) is a convenience that installs the CLI skill and registers this MCP server in one command.
+You can use the MCP without local skill files, or install both. npx gooseworks install --mcp (or --all) is a convenience that installs the CLI skills and registers this MCP server in one command.
 See CLI.

 GooseWorks MCP — gooseworks